Kayo-b/library/README.md

 # library
-Books listing with objects indide arrays
+Books listing using objects inside an array